MICAT (MICAT - 2017)

 MICA Ahmedabad has published the admit card of MICAT I examination which is going to take place on December 11, 2016.
 The examination is being conducted in online mode.
 The online registration process for MICAT examination commenced in the month of September and concluded on November 27, 2016.
 It ...Read more

-The MICAT or MICA Admission Test is an MBA Entrance exam conducted by Mudra Institute of Communications, Ahmedabad (MICA).The exam is designed to test a candidate's aptitude and orientation towards communication as a profession.The candidate will be called for MICAT, subject to his application accepted by MICA.
+The MICAT or MICA Admission Test is a PGDM-C Entrance exam conducted by Mudra Institute of Communications, Ahmedabad (MICA).The exam is designed to test a candidate's aptitude and orientation towards communication as a profession.The candidate will be called for MICAT, subject to his application accepted by MICA.
 MICAT is a mix of the objective and subjective exam.

 MICAT 2017 Conducting Body